The PATH Home Trial: A Comparative Effectiveness Study of Peripartum Opioid Use Disorder in Rural Kentucky (PATH)

 Experimental: Telemedicine Education

-Patients enrolled at sites randomized to telemedicine will receive a standardized, rotating patient education curriculum through consultations with substance abuse counselors, perinatal nurse educators, and/or Peer Health Specialists.
-Consultations will occur every two weeks until 8 weeks post-partum and will then continue monthly until 6 months postpartum.
+Patients enrolled at sites randomized to telemedicine will receive a standardized, rotating patient education curriculum through consultations with substance use counselor or perinatal nurse facilitator.
+Consultations will occur twice a month until 8 weeks post-partum and will then continue monthly until 6 months postpartum.
 Rotating topics include: 1) Treatment Options for Opioid Use Disorder, 2) Smoking Cessation, 3) Relapse Prevention Education, 4) NAS Reduction Education, 5) Breast Feeding Support/Education, 6) Domestic Violence Education, 7) Postpartum Depression, and 8) Birth Control/Family Planning.

 Active Comparator: Group Care Education